-Company video producers will want you to think their company is the finest in the land, and many will have well-practised spiel for creating this impression
+Corporate video producers want you to think their company is the finest in the land, and many will have a well-practised spiel for creating this impression

-No single question in isolation will unearth the world beating producer you’re looking for, but the following 11 questions will open things up, so you can then watch them closely and decide who is the genuine article, capable of producing an effective company video for your organisation.
+No single question in isolation will unearth the world beating producer you might be looking for, but the following 11 questions will help open things up.

 1 – The Pandering Response